ForAllSecure/bncov/README.md

 ![Highlight Frontier Blocks](/pictures/Frontier-Highlight.png)

-* See coverage reports on functions of interest or what functionality may not be hit, or write your own analyses for headless scripting
+* See coverage reports on functions of interest or what functionality may not be hit, or write your own analyses for headless scripting.

 ![Block Coverage Report](/pictures/Coverage-Report.png)